 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This military science fiction, parallel world is a hardcover edition that was published by ROC on February 1, 2011 and has 433 pages.
+military science fiction, parallel world that was published by ROC on February 1, 2011 and has 433 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Firestorm, Iron Gray Sea, Storm Surge, Straits of Hell
+Other books by this author which I have reviewed include Firestorm, Iron Gray Sea, Storm Surge, Straits of Hell, Deadly Shores

 p>Fifth in the Destroyermen military science-fiction series that takes place in a parallel world between our Earth’s American men and their destroyer, the USS Walker, and their many and varied allies against a horrifying set of enemies.